 We Lit the Fire and Trusted the Heat (after Angela Davis)

-We Lit the Fire and Trusted the Heat (after Angela Davis) is a sonic sculpture made from jail debris scavenged from the Cook County Department of Corrections in Chicago, IL.
-When performed, We Lit the Fire… invites viewers to witness how iron bars salvaged from a carceral demolition engage transformation through acts of touch and vibration.
-Invited musicians and performers transfigure what were once materials of confinement into new experiences of liberation.
-New collaborations and improvisations suggest new formal and physical configurations, armatures of support, care, and release, in contrast to those of submission, restraint, and restriction.
+We Lit the Fire and Trusted the Heat (after Angela Davis) is a sonic sculpture and performance created from jail debris salvaged from the Cook County Department of Corrections in Chicago, IL, following a 2021 demolition of Division I. When performed, We Lit the Fire… invites viewers to witness how iron bars reclaimed from a carceral demolition engage in transformation through acts of touch and vibration.
+Musicians and performers are invited to transfigure what were once materials of confinement into new experiences of liberation.
+Collaborations and improvisations suggest novel formal and physical configurations, structures of support, care, and release, contrasting with those of submission, restraint, and control.

 Left: Musician and composer Dr. James Gordon Williams performs at El Museo Del Barrio in Gaspar’s exhibition, Force of Things, on June 21, 2023.
 Video Documentation: Video courtesy of El Museo Del Barrio; Oresti Tsonopoulos and Alex Munro